The Endocannabinoid System: Cannabis & Your Appetite

 “CBD works on receptors, and as it turns out, we have cannabinoids in our bodies, endogeneous cannabinoids, that turn out to be very effective at regulating immune functions, nerve functions, bone functions.” - Dr. Ethan Russo

-There are three types of cannabinoids known to scientists today: endocannabinoids (found within the human body), phytocannabinoids (found in plants such as cannabis), and ones they created in a lab, which we’ll call synthetic cannabinoids.
+There are three types of cannabinoids known to scientists today: endocannabinoids (found within the human body), phytocannabinoids (found in the cannabis plant), and synthetic cannabinoids (created in a lab).

-The most popular cannabinoid of them all is a phytocannabinoid by the name of tetrahydrocannabinol, or THC, the primary psychoactive ingredient in cannabis; Cannabidiol, or CBD, runs a close second place.
+The most popular cannabinoid of them all is a phytocannabinoid by the name of tetrahydrocannabinol, or THC, the primary psychoactive ingredient in cannabis.
+Cannabidiol (CBD), another phytocannabinoid, runs a close second place.

-Considering there are already endocannabinoids being produced naturally within the body that are designed to provide this two way communication between cannabinoid receptors, the addition of THC and CBD from cannabis can work to help normalize the body’s systems when there is a deficiency of cannabinoids.
+Considering that there are already endocannabinoids being produced naturally within the body that are designed to provide this two-way communication between cannabinoid receptors, and that phytocannabinoids bind to the same receptors as endocannabinoids, the addition of THC and CBD from cannabis can work to help normalize the body’s systems when there is a deficiency of cannabinoids.